US conducts fourth air strike on boat in Caribbean Sea, killing four people

 Legal experts, however, have warned that the attacks appear to violate international law, which largely prohibits extrajudicial killings outside of combat.

-Traditionally, drug-trafficking has also not been considered an “attack” under the United Nations charter, which establishes a right to “self-defence if an armed attack occurs”.
+Traditionally, drug-trafficking has also not been considered an “attack” under the United Nations Charter, which establishes a right to “self-defence if an armed attack occurs”.

 But the Trump administration has sought to frame the illicit drug trade as such an armed conflict.

-It has also designated Latin American drug cartels and other criminal networks, including Venezuela’s Tren de Aragua gang, as “foreign terrorist organisations”.
+This week, media reports emerged that the administration presented a confidential memo to Congress, asserting that the president had “determined” that the US was engaged in a “non-international armed conflict” with drug cartels, which it labelled as “unlawful combatants”.

+The memo allegedly cited the attacks on the boats in the Caribbean as justification for the new designation, which has been typically been understood to refer to internal conflicts, like a civil war.